Navid2/BigBlueButton-theme/README.md

 ﻿# BigBlueButton-theme

-If you are tired seating behind the desk and attending your bigbluebutton virtual class, then we're on the same page😉.
+If you are tired seating behind the desk, attending your bigbluebutton virtual class, then we're on the same page😉.

 here is a great theme to bbb to make your life as a remote teacher/student lot easier.